CorwinMoyne/react-autocomplete/QUESTIONS.md

 The second argument that can optionally be passed to setState is a callback function which gets called immediately after the setState is completed.
 If you want to perform certain actions on the updated value of the state then you must specify those actions in this second argument.

-setState is asynchronous which means it will be queued to update but may not happen immediately.
+setState is asynchronous which means it will be queued to update but the update may not happen immediately.

 ### 9. List the steps needed to migrate a Class to FunctionComponent.